rehive/docs-portal/content/building/conversions/generate-a-quote.md

 transaction_collection_id | string uuid | The pre-generated collection ID that will be used if the quote is approved. metadata | object | An optional object containing JSON metadata about the conversion.

 Either a `from_amount` or `to_amount` will be included.
-You will have to be prepared to generate quotes from either direction.
+Your integration must be prepared to generate quotes from either direction.

 <aside class="notice">
     Always verify the <code>Authorization</code> header's secret on each webhook event in order to ensure the webhook is origination from the Conversion extension.
 The secret will be formatted as <code>Secret {secret}</code>.